-We thank you for your continued support as an investor and look forward to the coming year as we build on our accomplishments of 2011.
-We hope that we will have the opportunity to welcome you at the Meeting.
+We thank you for your continued support as an investor and look forward to the coming year as we build on our accomplishments of 2012.
+We hope that we will have an opportunity to welcome you at the meeting.

 Sincerely,